Platform-OS/docskit-landing/src/docs/01-docskit/01-features.md

 * **SEO**: Enhance the discoverability of your documentation with DocsKit's support for creating SEO-friendly URLs, enabling you to structure and customize URLs with relevant keywords for improved search engine visibility.

 Experience the full potential of DocsKit: Simplify setup, encourage collaboration, ensure accessibility, and deliver outstanding performance while providing a delightful experience for your users.

+Test:

+The service is queried, and an acknowledgement is sent.